Supporting children with special educational needs (SEN)

 If a child's special needs cannot be met by a mainstream school with support, there is a formal process of statutory assessment.
 For most children, this will happen before school entry.

 For more information or to apply for an assessment of the special educational needs of your child, please visit the GOV.UK website.

-Following assessment, the local authority may issue a statement of special educational needs.
+Following assessment, the local authority may issue an Education, Health and Care plan (EHC plan).
 This is a legal document that details the child's needs, the provision required to meet those needs and the school or other setting responsible for the child.
-Parents can contribute to the statement by:
+Parents can contribute to the EHC plan by: